stefanoborini/book-the-software-company/01-the-software-company.md

 products do not believe themselves as software companies.
-With point 1 dismissed, these companies create a scenario where point 2 is ignored as well, creating a situation where software and its crafters are relegated to an unheard voice, with paper thin resources huge technical burdens and a fragile, unreliable infrastructure that is keeping the whole business hanging by the threads.
+With point 1 dismissed, these companies create a scenario where point 2 is ignored as well, creating a situation where software and its crafters are relegated to an unheard voice, with paper thin resources, huge technical burdens and a fragile, unreliable infrastructure that is keeping the whole business hanging by the threads.